CoussensLabOHSU/tcr-seq_pipeline/README.md

      export tool
      ```

     c.
 Don't forget to source: `~$ . ~/.bashrc`

     d.
-In the directory you created, create the following folder structure by calling `~$ sh $tool/setup.sh`.
+In the directory you created, generate the following folder structure by calling `~$ sh $tool/setup.sh`.
 If you are running an RNAseq analysis, just add any character string as an argument, in order to get the appropriate directory structre: `~$ sh $tool/setup.sh y`.

 ```
         ├── fastqs_from_core